1913 United States gubernatorial elections

 United States gubernatorial elections were held in 1913, in four states.
-Massachusetts at this time held gubernatorial elections every year, which it would abandon in 1920.
-New Jersey at this time held gubernatorial elections every 3 years, which it would abandon in 1949.
+Massachusetts at this time held gubernatorial elections every year.
+It would abandon this practice in 1920.
+New Jersey at this time held gubernatorial elections every 3 years.
+It would abandon this practice in 1949.
 Virginia holds its gubernatorial elections in odd numbered years, every 4 years, following the United States presidential election year.

 In Arkansas, a special election was held in July 1913 following the resignation of Joseph T. Robinson in March 1913 to take a seat in the United States Senate.